adonisjs/legacy-docs/3.0/request.md

 #### accepts(keys...)

-Returns the best matching response type for a given request.
+`accepts` will header the `Accept` header to negotiate the best response type for a given HTTP request.

 ```javascript
 const type = request.accept('json', 'html')